Outside Fortress Europe Excerpts

 Earlier in the Chapter, we explored the effect of ‘country of origin’ on the perceived quality of global brands.
 Most people are familiar with Audi’s long-running positioning statement Vorsprung durch Technik and most people won’t have a clue what it means but it doesn’t matter: ‘it’s German, so it must be excellent’.
 It is extremely rare that a global brand would have a positioning statement in any language other than English but the rationale here is clear: ‘Made in Germany’ puts a halo above Audi, an already saintly brand.
 But what if the halo becomes tarnished?

-Figure 1 was taken from a viral picture which ‘did the rounds’ as the VW emissions scandal unfolded.
+Figure 1 was taken from a viral picture that ‘did the rounds’ as the VW emissions scandal unfolded.
 Like Audi, its ‘sister’ company, VW has long-used the slogan ‘Das Auto’ to underscore its Germanness, and this is parodied in the meme presented in Figure 1.
 A key question raised here is whether VW’s misdemeanour would damage the whole ‘Made in Germany’ country reputation.
 German Chancellor Angela Merkel doesn’t think so.
 Speaking at the World Economic Forum in Davos in 2016, when asked this question by a German journalist, she replied: “I do not believe that ‘Made in Germany’ got a scratch by what happened at Volkswagen”.

 We can speculate, but only time will tell.